atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 :::

 ## Including JS in your HTML documents
-Just as we could include CSS in our HTML document, we can also include JS code within the same document.
+Just as we could include CSS in our HTML document, we can also include JS code within our document.
 We do so by writing JS code in a `<script>` element ([MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script)).
 We can include the `<script>` element either within the `<head>` or `<body>` of the document.
 For now, we will always include our JS in the body of the document, just before the end of the body element.

 ```html
 <body>